-Appendix A: Specification for Fire Marshalling Services for London Stadium Events
+Appendix A: Specification for Fire and Safety Officer Services for London Stadium Events

 INTRODUCTION

-The London Stadium event management requires suitably trained Fire Marshals to carry out pre-event fire safety checks, proactive patrolling and responding to fire alarm actuations or reports of fire/smoke.
-Your company must have relevant experience from similar venues to the London Stadium.
+The London Stadium General Safety Certificate and Special Safety Certificates require suitably trained Fire and Safety Officers (FSO’s) to carry out pre-event fire and safety checks, proactive patrolling and responding to fire alarm actuations or reports of fire/smoke.
+Your company must have relevant experience from similar venues to the London Stadium

-Fire Safety Officers will also undertake incident investigations on event days including responding to incident, report to control, assist with cordon / stabilisation, call for resources / equipment, photograph / video of scene, interview witnesses, note all involved parties, write incident report.
+Fire and Safety Officers will also undertake initial accident and near miss investigations on event days, including responding to incidents, reporting to control, assisting with cordon / stabilisation, call for resources / equipment, gather photographs / video of the scene, interview witnesses, note all involved parties and write incident reports as appropriate.
+Suitable training will be provided to assist with this aspect of the role.

-The successful provider will also propose and supply Fire Marshal Training for non event days for up to 100 staff and contractors per annum.
+The successful provider will also propose and supply Fire Marshal Training for non-event days for up to 100 staff and contractors per annum.

-The successful provider must supply trained and experienced fire safety personnel and carry employers and public liability insurance of £5m.
+The successful provider must supply trained and experienced fire and safety personnel and carry employers and public liability insurance of £5m.

-As a fire safety officer on event days they will:
+As Fire and Safety Officers on event days they will:

+undertake pre event checks as directed

+carry out patrols to seek and search in each quadrant, hospitality and lower ground

 carry out dynamic fire risk assessments and report to control

-liaise with local fire services
+liaise with local fire services as directed by the Stadiums Event Control Room

-investigate incidents

-organise spot checks around the site

-train fire marshals train staff in fire prevention and evacuatioarrange regular fire alarm tests and fire drills
+investigate incidents, accidents and near misses

+work with event day staff to ensure proactive fire and safety measures are inplace

+assist with fire and safety education and audits

+As Fire Safety and Officers on non event days they will:

+train staff on basic fire safety, including: the fundamentals of fire safety, fire prevention, use of different fire extinguishers and evacuation roles and drills

 The Contract will be for a minimum of a three-year period with a maximum of five years, and the agreement will require a further option to extend with committed product support periods defined.
+There is no guarantee of work at each event – each event will be on an event by event purchase order basis with two weeks advance booking notice.

 LONDON STADIUM